 Top ten play dough ideas

 Ready to play?
-There are no rules about how you play with dough, but I would be thrilled if you take up the Simple Play challenge and give it a try today – and I bet your kids will love it!
+There are no rules about how you play with dough, so give it a try today and I bet your kids will love it!
 Here are some ideas that might spark an idea for you: